But what exactly is Vegemite?

 Today, Vegemite outsells Marmite and other similar spreads in the Land Down Under, but the 90-year-old brand is working hard to win over the taste buds of a new generation of Aussies.

-In the hilarious video below, watch a group of Danish schoolchildren try Vegemite for the first time.
+And in the video below, you can see a group of Danish schoolchildren try Vegemite for the first time.
 The boy at the one-minute mark looks to be the only true fan of what's been hailed as "Australia's national food."